20-inch Planewave CDK Optical Tube Assembly on a Paramount MX Equatorial Mount with an SBIG Model STL-6303 ccd camera. George Roberts, Proprietor.

 Jeannie next to a 14" LX-200 on the observing deck, and a 12" LX-200 is in the Skypod behind.

-Roof-top view of Whispering Pine Observatories, June '09, with observatory domes in the foreground and the older roll-off roof observatories in the distance, still in use.
+Roof-top view of Whispering Pine Observatories, June of 2012, with observatory domes in the foreground and the older roll-off roof observatories in the distance, still in use.

 NGC 253 in Sculptor is one of the largest nearby galaxies R.A.
 00h 47m dec.
 25° 17m mag.
 7.1.
 This is a 30 second ST-6 CCD exposure of NGC 253